jscodefolio/Chemistry-Project/README.md

 # Chemistry-Project
-This was a Java project I started to simplify basic calculations in a Chemistry class.
-The over-all project is still in-progress but I have uploaded completed files.
+Originally wanted this to be a Java project but then I learned about databases and it was more convenient to continue this project in Python. ;)

 4/14/21